Protein structure: Protein folding

+Protein folding is the physical process describing how a polypeptide chain folds into a stable biologically functioning 3D-structure known as the native state.
+It happens after the polypeptide is synthesized by the ribosome.
+In some cases this happens co-translationally, where the nascent chain begins to fold while the rest of the polypeptide is being synthesized.
+In other cases, chaperone proteins can assists the folding.

-As it is translated, polypeptides exit the ribosome mostly as a random coil and folds into its native state.
-The final structure of the protein chain is generally assumed to be determined by its amino acid sequence (Anfinsen's dogma).
+The structure of the native state is generally assumed to be determined by its amino acid sequence (Anfinsen's dogma).
+This is a thermodynamic principle which states that the native structure is a unique, stable and kinetically accessible minimum of the free energy.
+The thermodynamic path going from unfolded to the native state is typically visualized as a free energy landscape in the form of a folding funnel.

+The forces driving the folding is a combination of hydrophobic interacts, hydrogen bonding, van der Waals forces and Coloumb interactions.
+During folding, the number hydrophobic side-chains exposed to water is minimized, which is known as hydrophobic collapse, causing them to collapse into the core of the protein.
+This causes most globular proteins to have hydrophilic side-chains outwards on the surface exposed to solvent and hydrophobic side-chains in the core.

 Protein stability

 Thermodynamic stability of proteins represents the free energy difference between the folded and unfolded protein states.
 This free energy difference is very sensitive to temperature, hence a change in temperature may result in unfolding or denaturation.
 Protein denaturation may result in loss of function, and loss of native state.
 The free energy of stabilization of soluble globular proteins typically does not exceed 50 kJ/mol.
 Taking into consideration the large number of hydrogen bonds that take place for the stabilization of secondary structures, and the stabilization of the inner core through hydrophobic interactions, the free energy of stabilization emerges as small difference between large numbers.